tndanjos/tndanjos/README.md

 <h2>🚀 Motivation</h2>

-A programmer's true motivation lies in the code.
-And the greatest joy of coding is solving problems, giving the code a reason to exist.
+"A programmer’s true motivation lies in the code, and the greatest joy of coding is solving problems that give the code its purpose."

 <h2>Connect with me 💬</h3>